Burundi March 18-23, 2023

 Everyone seems to have either a machete or hoe in their hand.

 2. Deforestation.
-It seemed that only the very tops of mountains had any native forest.
+Only the very tops of mountains had any native forest.
 Forest has been lost to charcoal production and to satisfy the daily needs of the people who appear to spend a major of their day gathering wood.
-Most that is gathered are very thin bush.
+Most is very thin bush.
 I presume they aren’t using larger wood because it doesn’t work well in their small braziers and is easy to cut down using machetes.

 3. Petrol.
-All comes from Tanzania and storage is limited.
-Even though Bujumbura as many gas stations, only one seems to have gas at any one tome.
+All petrol comes from Tanzania and storage is limited.
+Even though Bujumbura has many gas stations, only one seems to have gas at any one tome.
 Lineups are prodigious, often over a kilometre long.

 4. Alcohol.
 Burundian men are big drinkers.
 Alcohol stores are more common than markets.
 Our houseboy cannot be given any money because he immediately goes down to the corner and buys booze.
 Last time he was arrested by the police.